scureq/PK-Cookie-Setter-Node/README.md

 # CoookieSetterNode

 A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.0 and above.
 This node is based upon Persistent Cookie Node.
-It allows setting a cookie as part of the authentication journey.
+It allows setting a cookie (with arbitrary name and contents) as part of the authentication journey.

 ## Installation